 At this point, I decided I wanted even more contrast in the sky and to darken the mid-tones.
 Once again a curves adjustment layer was selected via the adjustment layer icon.
 I placed a point on the light tones of the clouds so that those values didn’t move and then pulled down the mid-tone values.
 By steepening the curve, the contrast was increased.
 I then applied a mask to the curves layer so that the effect was not as pronounced in the foreground.

 Dodging and burning.

 In the traditional darkroom, different parts of a print could be given different amounts of exposure under the enlarger to either “dodge” or lighten values, or “burn” or darken values.
-In Photoshop I created a new layer via the create new layer icon and filled that layer, keyboard shortcut Shift+F5 to select the dialog box.
-In the dialog box I chose to fill with 50% grey and put the layer into soft light blend mode.
+In Photoshop I created a new layer via the create new layer icon and filled that layer, keyboard shortcut Shift+F5 to select the dialogue box.
+In the dialogue box, I chose to fill with 50% grey and put the layer into soft light blend mode.
 Doing this has no immediate effect on the image.
-The effect is seen when you use a soft edged brush at low opacity, say 10%, and then brush with white over those parts of the image you wish to lighten and with a black brush over the parts you wish to darken.
+The effect is seen when you use a soft-edged brush at low opacity, say 10%, and then brush with white over those parts of the image you wish to lighten and with a black brush over the parts you wish to darken.
 I used this method to lighten part of the clouds and specific areas of the land, and darken the top, bottom and corners of the image to give a vignette effect.

 The final image:

 The final stage was the application of selective sharpening and blurring.
 Smart sharpen was used and masked to affect only the central part of the image, gaussian blur was used and masked to affect only the edges of the frame.
 This then left only the application of my signature brush prior to publication on the web.